 In fact, the lack of this technology is what put us all in the password vortex that has given rise to hackers, stolen identities and confounded people’s memories since the dawn of internet-based services that required authentication.
 Now, we are in a new world of a more precise technology that is very difficult to fool.
 Companies should be moving to implement it.

 Online Authentication Statistics:

 Over half of Americans think biometric technology is either “Very Secure” or “Extremely Secure,” according to a recent study by Atlanta-based authentication specialist IDology.
 The study polled a little over a thousand U.S. adults and found that 54 percent were enthusiastic about biometric security, which came out ahead of knowledge-based questions (45 percent) and one-time passwords (44 percent).

 Given that biometrics are often faster and easier to use for authentication than passwords, that suggests there’s a real opportunity for companies doing business (online in particular) to take advantage of this technology to attract more customers.

-In fact, there appears to be a penalty for not doing so, with IDology’s study finding that customers hold companies responsible for protecting their personal information – 67 percent ‘strongly agreed’ with that sentiment, while only 59 percent ‘strongly agreed’ that protecting personal information was their own responsibility.
+In fact, with IDology’s study finding that customers hold companies responsible for protecting their personal information – 67 percent ‘strongly agreed’ with that sentiment, while only 59 percent ‘strongly agreed’ that protecting personal information was their own responsibility.

 With biometric authentication, that will not be an issue, and with consumers already looking favorably upon companies that embrace such technology, it is an opportunity for those companies to help consumers help themselves.